krangelie/German_NLG_bias/README.md

 ### Running bias evaluations

-The pretrained SentenceBERT-based regard classifier is stored in `models/sbert_regard_classifier.pth`.
+The pretrained SentenceBERT-based regard classifier is stored in `models/sbert_regard_classifier. pth`.
 To evaluate the bias in a list of sentences:
 * Classify the generated sentences with the pretrained regard classifier via `python run.py run_mode=classifier classifier_mode=predict`
 * Then run `python run.py run_mode=eval_bias`